M4rtinK/modrana/run/launcher/README.rst

-This is a simple Qt 5/C++ launcher used for modRana, to get something that can be installed into $PATH from packages and used by Flatpack.
+This is a simple Qt 5/C++ launcher used for modRana, to get something that can be installed into $PATH from packages and used by Flatpak.

-The general idea is aou will get a binary called "modrana" (or harbour-modrana on Sailfish OS) that you would put into a suitable location, such as `/usr/bin`, enabling easy launching of modRana by just typing the binary name to the terminal
+The general idea is that you will get a binary called "modrana" (or harbour-modrana on Sailfish OS) that you would put into a suitable location, such as `/usr/bin`, enabling easy launching of modRana by just typing the binary name to the terminal